-Syndicate 6133 is a SPA Syndicate that provided a single 90% quota share reinsurance contract for the Property Treaty class including all related expenses and investment income.
+Syndicate 6133 is a SPA Syndicate that provides a single 90% quota share reinsurance contract for the Property Treaty class including all related expenses and investment income for each underwriting year.
 Syndicate 6133 operates on a funds withheld basis and the syndicate undertakes all transactions on its behalf.
 On closure of a year of account the Syndicate 6133 distribution will be settled by the syndicate.
 The related party transactions and amounts outstanding at the balance sheet date are shown below: